 Its diet is mainly basal and concentrate feeds 5.
-Its dict is mainly grasses and other cellulose e.g. legumes
+Its diet is mainly grasses and other cellulose e.g. legumes

 It cannot synthesize its own proteins unless supplied in the feed

-6It can synthesize its own protein through microbial activities on the rumen
+6It can synthesize its own protein through microbial activities in the rumen